-Poker Woman: How to Win at Love, Life, and Business using the Principles of Poker shows women how to apply winning poker strategies to all aspects of their lives to get what they want even if they’ve never played a hand of cards.
+Poker Woman: How to Win at Love, Life, and Business using the Principles of Poker shows how to apply winning poker strategies to all aspects of life so you get what you want and are worth.. even if you’ve never played a hand of cards.

 A game of luck and psychology combined with skill, and making the most of the cards you are dealt.
-Poker is traditionally dominated by men, and Ellen Leikind encourages women to stop betting like a girl and play to win.
-PokerWoman is not a “how to play” book, but rather uses poker as a metaphor to show how to get what you want at work and in your personal life.
-The following concepts are all illustrated using personal stories from successful women:
+Author Ellen Leikind, encourages everyone to play to win.
+PokerWoman is not a “how to play” book.
+Instead, it uses poker as a metaphor to show how to get what you want in business and in life.
+Using real life personal stories from successful women like:

-- Knowing when to raise the stakes and be aggressive
+- When to raise the stakes and go all-in

 - Choosing the right game

 - Who and when to bluff

 Poker Woman teaches women to get what they want at work and in their personal lives by piling up the chips, making the most of the cards they are dealt, how to win, and if you lose, how to get back in the game.
 Whether the game is cards, romance, or business.

 The author encourages the reader to overcome their fears and doubts, find their voice, figure out what they want, and claim their rightful seat at any table.
 Although instructions and games rules are included, PokerWoman is not a “how to play” book, instead it teaches women how to win their own game.

 The Introduction to PokerWoman was written by Kathy Liebert, one of the top ranked female tournament poker players with cash earnings over $7,000,000.
 NOW AVAILABLE ON AMAZON!

 What people are saying about Poker Woman: